hyperlambda/hyperlambda.github.io/posts/2015-08-23-eventflow-cqrs-es-in-scala.md

 The few goals of this experiment are:

-  - bring state changes and the code that uses the state closer;
+  - bring the state changes and the code that uses the state closer;
   - reduce the explicit usage of state so that it allows developers to focus on the events more;
   - minimise the amount of code required to describe an aggregate.

-As such, functional programming allows the expresivity to define generators of command handlers that change according to the flow of aggregate events.
+As it happens, functional programming allows the expresivity to define generators of command handlers that change according to the flow of aggregate events.
 When a new event is created, the command handlers, that are affected, are replaced by new ones, that handle the same commands, however they already know that the event has occurred and do not need to check an externally stored state.

 How does it look like?
 ======================